The Marvelous Land Of Oz

 only a little of the powder left," announced Tip, looking within

-And it seems to me it is more important to bring the legs of the
+box."
+And it seems to me it is more important to bring the legs

-decided the Scarecrow.
-"Every thing must have a head to direct it;
+so," decided the Scarecrow.
+"Every thing must have a head

 198